-- The University of Melbourne requires all staff to complete online OHS training.
-Sessional Tutors can claim payment of 1.5 hours at the Other Academic Activity rate upon submission of their certificate of completion to their Supervisor. - The Teaching and Learning Unit (TLU) provides academic staff in the Faculty of Architecture, Building and Planning with resources and advice on teaching and learning matters.
-The Faculty runs a comprehensive Tutor Induction program for all Sessional Tutors.
-This program is coordinated by the TLU and runs at the beginning of each semester.
+The University of Melbourne requires all casual staff to complete online casual compliance training.
+Sessional Tutors can claim payment of 0.5 hours at the Other Academic Activity rate upon submission of their certificate of completion to their Supervisor.

+The Faculty provides academic staff with resources and advice on teaching and learning matters and runs a comprehensive Tutor Induction program for all Sessional Tutors at the beginning of each semester.
 The session covers an introduction to teaching at the University of Melbourne, OHS, and teaching and learning in Studios (for Studio Tutors).
 Sessional Tutors can claim payment of 2 hours at the Other Academic Activity rate for their attendance.